8 important facility management KPIs

-This guide will teach you about some of the top facility management KPIs (Key Performance Indicators) you should track to increase business efficiency.
+This post highlights some of the top facility management KPIs (Key Performance Indicators) you should track to increase business efficiency.
 As a facilities manager, keeping track of these metrics can help you monitor and improve your facility’s performance.
 From the backlog of deferred work orders to asset condition KPIs, we’ll explore the essential metrics that will keep you accountable and help your facility thrive.

 The backlog of deferred work orders is a critical KPI that measures the number of pending maintenance or repair tasks that have not been addressed within a specific timeframe.
 A high backlog indicates a potential delay in addressing important issues, which can impact the overall performance of your facility.